ATFunded Pro Rules

 Payout frequency

-You can request a payout every 14 days, but only if you meet the Consistency Rule.
+You can request a payout every 14 days, but only if you meet the Minimum Trades requirement.

 Profit split